Wildlife rescue and rehabilitation center.

-The wild animals of Costa Rica are not to be used as pets.
-In short, NATUWA treats wildlife with technical knowledge and respect.
-NATUWA as animal rescue center, rehabilitates, rescues and guarantees welfare to the Costa Rica’s fauna.
-Altogether, with the support of the communities and volunteers from around the world.
+The wild animals of Costa Rica are essential to the ecosystem; they are no one pets.
+In short, NATUWA treats wildlife with technical knowledge and respect as a true animal rescue center.
+NATUWA, as an animal sanctuary, rehabilitates rescues and guarantees welfare to Costa Ricas fauna.
+Altogether, with the support of the communities and and volunteers from around the world.

 NATUWA place of Refuge and protection

-The NATUWA Wildlife Rescue Center, has the largest enclosures in Costa Rica, works with a modern infrastructure for each species of rescued animal that inhabits the animal refuge center, either temporarily or permanently, these facilities go beyond the requirements demanded by Costa Rica’s wildlife laws.
+The NATUWA Wildlife Rescue Center has the most massive enclosures in Costa Rica.
+It works with modern infrastructure for each species of rescued animal that inhabits the animal refuge center, either temporarily or permanently, these facilities go beyond the requirements demanded by Costa Ricas wildlife laws.